ibm-cloud-architecture/dba-onboarding-automation/README.md

         1. Administrators - Full Control - This object and all children
         1. ECMoC_Service_Account - Full Control - This object only
         1. TE_ADMIN - Full Control - This object only
-        1. ECMoC_Client_CPE_User - View properties <Default> - This object only
+        1. TE_DEMO - View properties <Default> - This object only
     1. `Folder`: `Focus Corp` (Create manually or use the first step from `Focus Corp folder structure` step below )
         1. Administrators - Full Control - This object and all children
         1. TE_ADMIN - Full Control - This object and all children
         1. TE_DEMO - View properties <Default> - This object and all children
     1. `Default Instance security`
         1. `Folder`
-            1. Administrators - Full Control - This object and all children
+            1. TE_ADMIN - Full Control - This object only
+            1. TE_DEMO - View properties <Default> - This object only
             1. #CREATOR-OWNER - Full Control - This object only
         1. `Document`
-            1. Use default
+            1. Administrators - Full Control - This object only
+            1. TE_ADMIN - Full Control - This object only
+            1. TE_DEMO - View properties <Default> - This object only
+            1. #CREATOR-OWNER - Full Control - This object only
 1. Deploy Content Services
     1. Log into Administration Console for Content Engine (ACCE) and locate your **Object Store** (generally called `OS1` on SaaS and `CONTENT` on ROKS) and perform the following:
         1. `Property Templates` - navigate to **Data Design, Property Templates** and create property templates for: